Inside: I’m not sure how we got here this fast, but here is what I want my teen daughters to know about dating.

 It’s not the same as when I was a teenager.

 Way back then, we did still actually, you know, go on dates.
-The kind of dates where the teenage boy asked you out and you went somewhere, just the two of you.
+The kind of dates where one person asked you out and you went somewhere, just the two of you.

 Now, love interests are initiated by texting or tagging or swiping.

-It seems like one-on-one interaction is less and kids go out in herds, until at some point pairs start forming and physical expectations that were discussed online are now front and center.
+It seems like one-on-one interaction is less and kids go out in herds for group dates, until at some point pairs start forming and physical expectations that were discussed online are now front and center.

-After much consideration, here was what I camp up with.
-I’ve already started talking with my teens and tween about dating and I’m just hoping some of it sinks in someway, somehow….
+After much consideration, here was what I came up with.
+I’ve already started talking with my teens and tween about dating and I’m just hoping some of it sinks in some way, somehow….

 Here’s What I Want My Teenage Daughters To Know About Dating